DcSushi/Thamaturge/CORE RULES.md

 - you may eat up to 4 rations
 - you restore 40% missing health and mana with 1 ration, 50% on 2, 55% on 3, and 60% on 4
-- eating 4 rations on a short rest restores 1 exhaustion
+- eating 4 rations on a short rest removes 1 exhaustion

 # COMBAT INTERACTIONS: